School of Theatre Training | Conservatory

 - OnStage is an opportunity for Conservatory students to apply their skills in a professional theatre experience.
 Conservatory students are offered early registration into this program before it is offered to our Open Enrollment students in SOTT.

-- Conservatory students are required to either take dance or movement classes provided by Children’s Theatre of Charlotte’s or provide a record for an outside equivalent class.
+- Conservatory students are required to either take dance classes provided by Children’s Theatre of Charlotte’s or provide a record for an outside equivalent class.

 - We offer a limited amount of full and partial scholarships for tuition for classes.